 Unitil - Supports reporting on replacements by location (EJ versus non-EJ) for informational purposes.
 However, the objective considerations of safety, reliability, and emissions reductions should continue to be the primary focus under GSEP and the analysis for GSEP project selection should not include environmental justice as part of the risk ranking process.

-Note of Abstention: LEAN/NCLC – Need additional information before choosing a position.
+Note of Abstention: LEAN, NCLC – Need additional information before choosing a position.

-Comment: HEET - Gas companies are not research organizations.
-It would be much better if ALL leak-prone infrastructure information (street-segment, age, risk, likely cost to replace, size and material) was public information, as was already suggested above.
-With this information of the entire dataset of leak-prone infrastructure by street segments and its costs and other specifics, professional researchers could do the above analysis, as well as a lot of other analysis.
-Additionally, this analysis, if performed by researchers, would also be likely to be trusted by many advocates than if performed by a gas company.

 Requires comparison of GHG emissions reductions from eligible infrastructure repair and replacement with other investment alternatives, including electrification

 Proposed by: EEA Agencies